jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide2.md

    ssh cisco@198.18.128.103
    ```

-   2. cd into the lab_5/srctl directory.
-I you like you can review the yaml files in the directory - they should match the commented examples we saw earlier.
+   2. cd into the *lab_5/srctl* directory.
+If you like you can review the yaml files in the directory - they should match the commented examples we saw earlier.

    ```
    cd ~/SRv6_dCloud_Lab/lab_5/srctl